go-gitea/docs/content/doc/installation/with-docker.en-us.md

 Now you should have a running instance of Gitea, to access the web UI just visit http://hostname:10080 in your favorite browser, if you want to clone repositories you can do it in the above case with `git clone ssh://git@hostname:10022/username/repo.git`.

+`hostname` should be replaced by ip adress of your gitea server.

 ## Named Volumes

 This guide will result in both the Gitea and PostgreSQL data stored in Docker named volumes.
 This makes for easy backup, restore and upgrades.